-- Revenues for the six-month period ended December 31, 2016 remained stable when compared to revenues in the same period in the prior year. - An increase of \$8.8 million in gross profit principally due to: - o Reductions in per unit production costs - o Installation of automatic assembly line for optimizers and self-manufacturing of sub components - o Lower costs associated with warranty product replacements - o Cash received from our insurance company covering a bad debt from a former customer that declared bankruptcy - An increase of \$9.5 million in operating expenses principally due to: - Increase in personnel-related costs to support (1) our continuing investment in enhancements of existing products as well as development associated with bringing new products to market; (2) our growth in the U.S., European, and other markets such as Australia and Japan; and (3) higher headcount in the legal, finance, human resources, and information technology department functions required of a fast-growing publicly-traded company - An increase of \$1.8 million in financial expenses mainly due to: - o Foreign exchange fluctuations between the Euro and the New Israeli Shekel against the U.S. Dollar - · An increase of \$10.6 million in tax expenses principally due to: - o A reversal of deferred tax assets recorded during fiscal 2016 - o Exhaustion of carry forwards of net operating loss balances related to our past losses
+Revenues for the six-month period ended December 31, 2016 remained stable when compared to revenues in the same period in the prior year.

+An increase of \$8.8 million in gross profit principally due to:

+- o Reductions in per unit production costs - o Installation of automatic assembly line for optimizers and self-manufacturing of sub components - o Lower costs associated with warranty product replacements - Cash received from our insurance company covering a bad debt from a former customer that declared bankruptcy o Increase in personnel-related costs to support (1) our continuing investment in enhancements of existing products as well as development associated with bringing new products to market; (2) our growth in the U.S., European, and other markets such as Australia and Japan; and (3) higher headcount in the legal, finance, human resources, and information technology department functions required of a fast-growing publicly-traded company o Foreign exchange fluctuations between the Euro and the New Israeli Shekel against the U.S. Dollar

+An increase of \$9.5 million in operating expenses principally due to: